emilianosalatino/autosendwhats/README.md

 Check Dependencies.

 One you run it, there's a 5 second gap for you to click on the whatsapp window and it works from there.

+WORKS IN EDGE BROWSER, SHOULD WORK IN OTHERS